compose-spec/compose-spec/05-services.md

 ### environment

 `environment` defines environment variables set in the container. `environment` can use either an array or a map.
-Any boolean values; true, false, yes, no, SHOULD be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.
+Any boolean values; true, false, yes, no, should be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.

 Environment variables MAY be declared by a single key (no value to equals sign).
-In such a case Compose implementations SHOULD rely on some user interaction to resolve the value.
+In such a case Compose implementations should rely on some user interaction to resolve the value.
 If they do not, the variable is unset and will be removed from the service container environment.

 Map syntax: